petrsmid/newpecunia-bitcoin-exchange/np-commons/src/Readme_BeforeDeploy.txt

 Steps before deploying the application to production
 ==========================================================

+- setup bitcoind - set username, password, allowed listening addresses if in cluster
+  - generate pool of bitcoin addresses (ca 10000) and put them into the configuration - you can do it with BitcoinTest.generateAccounts()

 - when deploying to a cluster
 	- always use multi-node cluster implementation for ClusterLockProvider
 	- reimplement BalanceService - the substracting of the balance must be replicated through the cluster